covid19-thane/covid19-thane.github.io/README.md

 2.New Cases are shown Zero!
 -
 Yes, while the data is being updated, dashboard shows 0 new cases!
-So please visit back after some times.
-Usually due to delayed press report.
+So please visit back after some time.
+Usually it is due to delayed press reports.

 3.Are the Numbers on the Dashboard Real or Fake?
 -